awsdocs/aws-doc-sdk-examples/python/example_code/s3/scenarios/conditional_requests/README.md

-# Amazon S3 Object Lock Workflow for the SDK for Python (boto3)
+# Amazon S3 Conditional Requests Feature Scenario for the SDK for Python (boto3)

 ## Overview

-This example demonstrates how to use the AWS SDK for Python (boto3) to work with Amazon Simple Storage Service (Amazon S3) object locking features.
-The workflow shows how to create, update, view, and modify object locks, as well as how locked objects behave regarding requests to delete and overwrite.
+This example demonstrates how to use the AWS SDK for Python (boto3) to work with Amazon Simple Storage Service (Amazon S3) conditional request features.
+The scenario demonstrates how to add preconditions to S3 operations, and how those operations will succeed or fail based on the conditional requests.

-[Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html) can help prevent Amazon S3 objects from being deleted or overwritten for a fixed amount of time or indefinitely.
-Object Lock can help meet regulatory requirements or protect against object changes or deletion.
+[Amazon S3 Conditional Requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/conditional-requests.html) are used to add preconditions to S3 read, copy, or write requests.

 ## ⚠ Important